GiviMAD/rustpotter/README.md

 * A `wav encoder`: Used to support different the input formats, re-encodes the samples to the internal format (16000Hz - 32bit - float - mono) when needed.
 * A `gain-normalizer filter`: Used to dynamically change the input loudness in base to a reference level.
 (Can be disabled)
 * A `bass-pass filter`: Used to attenuate frequencies outside the configured range.
 (Can be disabled)
 * A `feature extractor`: used to generate 3 vector of features from each input chuck.
+This called features are the [Mel Frequency Cepstral Coeﬃcients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the audio.
 * A `feature comparator`: used to calculate de similarity between two sets of feature vectors (two matrix of features) using a [DTW](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.

 ## Overview